esync-network/esync-documentation/docs/developer-docs/index.md

 Compiled 1 Solidity file successfully
 ```

-### Deploy the Smart Contract to the eCredits Testnet
+### Deploy the Smart Contract to the eSync Testnet

 With the `--network` you can contrl to which blockchain you deploy.